 As you know, I just redid my kitchen and loved every minute of the process.
-Thanks to reading so many of your posts and looking at pictures I had a strong idea of what I wanted.
-I kept your voice in my head, make a plan and I hired a local pro to deal with all the workers and create a design that wasn’t pieced together by non pros (aka the husband and me).
+Thanks to reading so many of your posts and looking at pictures, I had a strong idea of what I wanted.
+I kept your voice in my head, made a plan, and hired a local pro to deal with all the workers and create a design that wasn’t pieced together by non-pros (aka the husband and me).

 I figured that maybe she was going through a chemo cycle and just felt crappy.

 However, on the evening of the 31st, I checked her social media feeds.
-She hadn’t tweeted since October 18th.
+She hasn’t tweeted since October 18th.
 Nothing on insta or FB either.